an-electric-sheep/4gif/README.md

 Additional features:

-* splicing multiple timecode ranges into a single gif
+* splicing multiple timecode ranges from multiple videos into a single gif
+* parallel processing of ranges where possible
+* resolution/quality tradeoffs can be configured separately for each range
 * cropping
+* insert still images in the gif sequence
 * change playback speed
 * forward-rewind loops
+* extend last-frame duration at range boundaries to make cuts less rapid

 RTFM (no, not this one, baka)